 # Storage URL with CDN

-Easily add a CDN for each storage you want to use.
-You only need to go to your CDN provider and create a pull zone for the origin storage URL.
+Add a CDN for each storage URL you want to use.
+At your CDN provider create a pull zone for the origin storage URL.

 If you are using Amazon S3, the source (origin) URL will be something like this: